 Example: She wrote, "I would prefer to go"; and that wasn’t really true.

-LEA, since it follows the Chicago Manual of Style, discourages the use of single quotation marks; nevertheless, they may be necessary from time to time.
+CAC, since it follows the Chicago Manual of Style, discourages the use of single quotation marks; nevertheless, they may be necessary from time to time.
 Below is a short explanation of how to use them and of their punctuation.

 Use single quotation marks for specialized terms.
 In much specialist writing, including linguistics, philosophy, and theology, terms with particular meanings that are unique to that subject are often enclosed in single quotation marks.
 For example: